Predictive analytics in the limelight

 In an ongoing engagement, we have been helping design a technology backbone and data ecosystem that will allow them to achieve their strategic data goals.
 The long-term goal includes leveraging disparate data sources to provide a full 360-degree view of each patient in order to identify optimal treatment paths.

 The healthcare provider’s comprehensive care approach has been able to reduce costs and improve patient outcomes for high-risk patients, including:

 - 35 percent fewer days spent in the hospital.

 - 60 percent fewer septic shock deaths among remote patients.

-In addition, WWT’s Asynchrony Labs has created a custom software application to create an easy interface for care teams and patients which serves as a unified interface between the various provider clinical systems and the patient.
+In addition, our software development team created a custom application with an easy interface for care teams and patients which serves as a unified interface between the various provider clinical systems and the patient.
 The integrated data sources, clinical systems and unified interface enable a predictive model and data ecosystem to support health system’s exploratory, operational and financial needs.

 Use Case #3 – Predictive models to prevent Opioid abuse

 A state agency needed a clear understanding of the challenges it was facing from opioid addiction.
 The agency, which was tasked with reducing death rates due to abuse, engaged with WWT to develop predictive models that would help combat the issue.

 Using big data analytics methodologies, we began by merging disparate datasets from previously disconnected sources, aligned and integrated the data, then de-identified the datasets using custom tools built by our scientists.
 Predictive models were then created to examine demographic profiles, identify predictive factors of opioid abuse and build a classification model to score patient risk.